artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

    remove the relationship link.
 You can also repeat this process to add multiple links by clicking the "Add new" button below the Related resources again - AtoM will open a new pop-up dialog.
 Repeat steps 3-7 as needed.
-If more desccriptions have been linked than the global :ref:`results per page <results-page>` setting (which defaults to 10 in new installations), AtoM will add a pager - you can click "Show more" button below the list of linked descriptions to load the next set
+If more descriptions have been linked than the global :ref:`results per page <results-page>` setting (which defaults to 10 in new installations), AtoM will add a pager - you can click "Show more" button below the list of linked descriptions to load the next set